Skip to content

 Testing Locally

 Before publishing an agent, you’ll want to test it thoroughly.
-Selu provides a local development workflow that mirrors the production environment as closely as possible.
+Selu runs entirely in Docker, so your local testing workflow revolves around the web chat, container logs, and direct capability invocation.

 Terminal window